DataHaskell/docs/_posts/2016-10-19-current-environment.md

 - **analyze** [](https://hackage.haskell.org/package/analyze){:.hackage} [](https://github.com/ejconlon/analyze){:.github} : `pandas`-like dataframe operations for tabular data with CSV interface.

+- **bookkeeper** [](https://hackage.haskell.org/package/bookkeeper){:.hackage} : A new take on datatypes and records using `OverloadedLabels` (which is available since GHC 8).
+It bears some similarities to Nikita Volkov's `record` library, but requires no Template Haskell.

 - **kraps-h** [](https://github.com/krapsh/kraps-haskell){:.github} : Haskell bindings to Apache Spark.
 The library consists of:
   - A specification to describe data pipelines in a language-agnostic manner, and a communication protocol to submit these pipelines to Spark.
   - A serving library, called krapsh-server, that implements this specification on top of Spark.
 It is written in Scala and is loaded as a standard Spark package.